Savaliya03/project-Qwen2-VL-2B-Instruct/README.md

 📌 project-Qwen2-VL-2B-Instruct

-A hands-on implementation and experimentation project using the Qwen2-VL-2B-Instruct vision-language model — a multimodal AI capable of understanding and generating responses from both images and text.
-The project includes fine-tuning, evaluation, and interactive queries in notebook format.
+A hands-on implementation and experimentation project using Qwen2-VL-2B-Instruct, a multimodal vision-language model capable of understanding and generating responses from both images and text.

-This repository contains all the code, notebooks, and data used for training and interacting with the Qwen2-VL model on custom vision-language tasks.
+This repository contains code, notebooks, and example data used for interacting with the Qwen2-VL model on custom vision-language tasks.

 🚀 Overview

-The goal of this repository is to explore and work with the Qwen2-VL-2B-Instruct model — an instruction-tuned multimodal large vision-language model developed as part of the Qwen2 series, enabling both vision and language understanding in a unified framework.
+This project explores the Qwen2-VL-2B-Instruct model, an instruction-tuned multimodal model designed for combined vision and language understanding.

-Qwen2-VL-2B-Instruct excels at image captioning, visual question answering, OCR, document understanding, and other tasks where visual context and textual reasoning must be combined.
+The notebook demonstrates how to:

+Load the model

+Provide image + text input

+Generate responses

+Work with structured QA data

 📁 Repository Structure
-📌 project-Qwen2-VL-2B-Instruct/
+project-Qwen2-VL-2B-Instruct/
+│
-├── images/                        # Visual assets for documentation, demos, etc.
-├── qwen-vl-2b-finetune/           # Scripts & resources for fine-tuning Qwen2-VL-2B
+├── images/                              # Images used for testing or experiments ├── qwen-vl-2b-finetune/                  # Fine-tuning related files
-├── project_Qwen2_VL_2B_Instruct.ipynb  # Core notebook with project walkthrough & experiments
+├── project_Qwen2_VL_2B_Instruct.ipynb    # Main experiment notebook
-├── qa.json                        # Example question-answer dataset (JSON format)
+├── qa.json                               # Example question-answer dataset
-└── README.md                      # This file
+└── README.md                             # Project documentation

-🛠️ Features

-✅ Instruction-Tuned Vision-Language Model
-Leverages the Qwen2-VL-2B-Instruct model designed for multimodal tasks (text + image) with instruction tuning for improved responses.
+🛠️ What This Project Includes

-✅ Interactive Notebook
+1️⃣ Interactive Notebook
-The Jupyter notebook (.ipynb) walks through loading the model, preparing inputs, and performing inference such as:

-Visual Question Answering (VQA)

-Image captioning

-Text generation conditioned on images

-✅ Extensible Fine-Tuning Pipeline
-The qwen-vl-2b-finetune/ directory contains fine-tuning scripts & data placeholders to adapt the model to custom datasets.
+project_Qwen2_VL_2B_Instruct.ipynb

+Contains experiments for:

+Multimodal inference

+Image-based question answering

+Model interaction

+2️⃣ Fine-Tuning Directory

+qwen-vl-2b-finetune/

+Reserved for:

+Fine-tuning scripts

+Model adaptation workflows

+3️⃣ Sample QA Dataset

+qa.json

+Structured question-answer examples for testing or training.

-📌 Requirements
+📌 How To Use

-To run this project locally, you should have:

-Python 3.8+

-Jupyter Notebook or JupyterLab

-PyTorch (if running locally)

-Hugging Face Transformers & Vision libraries

-GPU (optional but recommended for performance)

-📌 Getting Started

-Clone the repository
+Clone the repository:

 git clone https://github.com/Savaliya03/project-Qwen2-VL-2B-Instruct.git
 cd project-Qwen2-VL-2B-Instruct

-Open the main notebook

-Open project_Qwen2_VL_2B_Instruct.ipynb in Jupyter to explore the project flow.
+Open the notebook:

-Run experiments

-Follow the notebook cells to load the model, process sample images, and generate outputs.

-🧠 What is Qwen2-VL?
+project_Qwen2_VL_2B_Instruct.ipynb

+Run the cells step-by-step inside Jupyter Notebook.

+(No additional installation steps are documented in this repository.)

+🧠 About Qwen2-VL-2B-Instruct

-Qwen2-VL is a vision-language model from the Qwen family (by Alibaba Cloud), capable of understanding and reasoning over both visual and textual inputs.
-The “2B” refers to the model size (2 billion parameters), and the Instruct version is tuned to follow human-style instructions effectively.
+Qwen2-VL-2B-Instruct is a multimodal model from the Qwen family that processes both images and text together.

-📝 Contributing

-Contributions are welcome!
-You can:

-Add more visual reasoning tasks

-Extend fine-tuning examples on custom datasets

-Add evaluation metrics and benchmarks
+2B → 2 billion parameters

+Instruct → optimized to follow human-style instructions

 📜 License

-This repository is publicly available and free to use under GitHub’s standard terms.
+This repository is publicly available.

-The original model used in this project — Qwen2-VL-2B-Instruct — is released under the Apache License 2.0 (a permissive open-source license that allows commercial and non-commercial use, modifications, and redistribution) as provided in its official model card.
+The model used in this project — Qwen2-VL-2B-Instruct — follows its original license as released by its developers.

-Please refer to the model’s LICENSE file for full details and ensure compliance when adapting or redistributing the model.
+Please refer to the official model documentation for detailed licensing terms.

 🙌 Acknowledgements

-Special thanks to the Qwen team and contributors for releasing the Qwen2-VL-2B-Instruct vision-language model and making it openly accessible for research and development.
-Their work enables powerful multimodal understanding combining vision and language.
+Thanks to the Qwen team for developing and releasing the Qwen2-VL models, enabling research and experimentation in multimodal AI.